Dunywa/Windows-Server-Admin/Windows Domain Deployment/README.md

 ![VM 7](https://github.com/user-attachments/assets/eb754c27-15b7-43ba-a5a7-b2cac84f0457)

--A strong password for the built-in administrator account needs to be created at this point to use for logging in
+-A strong password for the built-in administrator account needs to be created at this point to use for logging in.

 ![VM 8](https://github.com/user-attachments/assets/af7f25ad-008b-4447-962c-b722f5e1748d)